What to pack for Camino.

 Prevent blisters by taping trouble spots and protecting your feet before blisters take hold, try to find some that are flexible and waterproof.

 Having something to soothe aching muscles is necessary, Traumeel is an excellent choice as it has no smell and works well.
-A soothing skin cream like calendula for any unforeseen rashes allergies etc, better to be prepared.
-There are plenty of pharmacies along the way but always better to be safe than sorry
+A soothing skin cream like calendula for any unforeseen rashes allergies etc. There are plenty of pharmacies along the way but always better to be safe than sorry

 It would be wise to have a scanned copy of your prescriptions in case you need a refill; this also ensures you can communicate with the pharmacist in case you lose any of your medication along the way.